soheilpaper/dermatologist-ai/README.md

 ## Getting Started

-Click the link below to open notebook in Google Colab:
+Click the link below to open and execute my notebook in Google Colab:
 [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/github/sebastienlange/dermatologist-ai/blob/master/dermatologist_ai.ipynb)

 Then press Ctrl+F9 to Execute all cells in the notebook

-Be patient, it takes 12 minutes(\*) to execute all the notebook cells:
+Be patient, it takes +/- 12 minutes(\*) to execute all the notebook cells including :
-- Download (5') and extract (3') default images
+- 5' to download and 3' to extract default images
-- Download (1') and extract additional images
+- 1' to download and extract additional images
-- Download results for all pretrained models (1')
+- 1' to download results for all pretrained models
-- Build the best team (1')
+- 1' to build the best team
-- All other cells (1')
+- 1' to execute all other cells around (1')
 _(*) timing is of course approximate_

 Add +/- 16 minutes if you want to skip loading results and force testing, because the very first time it will need to resize all images.